 Educating for the 21st century

 Wales' schools and colleges are also taking up the challenge of educating for the 21st century.
 They have great freedom to innovate and be different.
-Education policy in Wales is devolved, with the National Assembly for Wales responsible for making the applicable laws.
+Education policy in Wales is devolved, with the Welsh Parliament responsible for making the applicable laws.
 It means that the Welsh education system is distinct from those in England, Scotland and Northern Ireland.

 One big difference is the opportunity to speak Welsh in schools.
 Playgroups and nurseries help infants learn the language through immersion, and all pupils are taught Welsh up to the age of 16.
 An increasing number of parents choose a Welsh-medium education for their children even if they’re not fluent speakers themselves.
 Almost a quarter of all primary-age pupils are now taught in Welsh-medium schools.